CONFEST-2026/confest-2026.github.io/location/index.md

 ### Where to stay

-We'll provide suggested accommodation in due course.
+Suggested accommodation will be provided in due course.
 </div>
 </div>